These 8 common embroidery mistakes are ones that almost everybody makes. Improve your embroidery by fixing them and avoiding them in the future!

 A needle that has too large of an eye will leave visible holes in the fabric.
 It can also make it difficult to make stitches close to one another which may leave visible space in between stitches.

 You should choose your needle size based on how many strands of thread you are working with.
-DMC has a great needle size chart here.
+Check out a helpful needle size chart here.

 Choice Of Fabric

 When I was beginning my embroidery journey, I used to embroider on whatever fabric I had laying around.
 While embroidery is doable on pretty much any fabric you can pull a needle and thread through, some materials are harder to work with and won’t give you the finished result you are looking for.